 Day 9: Kon Tum – Buon Ma Thuot (~240 km, ~8 h)

-In the morning we head south through the Central Highlands, passing Pleiku and the Ia Drang Valley battlefield, before continuing onto Buon Ma Thuot (also known as Buon Me Thuot), the city where northern forces launched their final assault on the then Saigon.
-Buon Ma Thuot produces most and best coffee products in Vietnam.
+In the morning we head south through the Central Highlands, passing Pleiku and the Ia Drang valley battlefield, before continuing onto Buon Ma Thuot (also known as Buon Me Thuot), the city where northern forces launched their final assault on the then Saigon.
+Buon Ma Thuot produces the most and best coffee products in Vietnam.